![]() |

 AP is great, however, against long range red dice attacks and/or fighters that try to take out one side's shields and start firing into that side with more damage.
 It also skates around Norra's crit; if the defending hull zone that they're attacking has no shields, it can't lose any!
 You're still getting attacked, though, and potentially in trouble, so, uhh, be careful with that.
 They may just start resolving the regular crit, or hitting other hull zones while still remaining at distance 1 of Norra, letting them use her ability.

-It's about this intelligent, too.
-And be afraid, I now have a Meme Generator account! |
+It's about this intelligent, too. |

 That's right, I'm in here too!
 The Pete Best of this section |